 2:45 p.m.

 Explore the intersection of politics and education as we approach the upcoming election.
-Join us as we explore the challenges involved in regulating social media posts and classroom speech related to the election, the ability of board members and employees to participate in levy campaigns and other political advocacy efforts, and strategies for addressing controversies that may arise from election-related discussions or activities in k-12 schools.
+Examine the challenges in regulating social media posts and classroom speech related to the election; the ability of board members and employees to participate in levy campaigns and other political advocacy efforts; and strategies for addressing controversies that may arise from election-related discussions or activities in K-12 schools.

 3:45 p.m.